Repair of a leaking copper roof panel on a Frank Lloyd Wright "Usonian" design house with Bermuda-style roofing.

 Falling slate shingles damaged this 100-year-old copper flat seam roof.
 The copper has a thick layer of copper patina, which has protected the metal from wear and tear.
 With careful cleaning and preparation, a new copper metal patch can be soldered over the damaged areas for a permanent repair.

-A poorly soldered leaking roof seam new enough to warrant repair.
+A poorly soldered, leaking roof seam that is new enough to warrant repair.

 Copper roof repair is in progress.
 The seam has been opened for cleaning the original copper patina to bare metal before fitting and soldering.